 TL;DR

-- A merchant services provider facilitates the point of sale system, payment gateway, and other components needed for credit card processing services.
+- A merchant services provider facilitates the point-of-sale system, payment gateway, and other components needed for credit card processing services.

-- To sell merchant services, you must decide if a Registered ISO or independent sales agent structure is a better choice.
+- To sell merchant services, you must decide if a registered ISO or independent sales agent structure is a better choice.

 Sign up to keep up-to-date with the latest trends in payments, vertical SaaS, and technology from industry experts.

 The term “merchant services” includes multiple functions pertaining to merchants’ payment processing operations.
-For starters, the merchant services provider facilitates the point of sale system, payment gateway (for eCommerce transactions), and other components needed for credit card processing services.
+For starters, the merchant services provider facilitates the point-of-sale system, payment gateway (for ecommerce transactions), and other components needed for credit card processing services.

 The merchant services company furnishes all hardware, software, and materials to support these operations.
 Equally important, the provider offers ongoing customer support to its business owners.